complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/WebTesting/WebTestingModified.md

 # Web Testing

-In this lab we will be standing up a vulnerable web server called OWASP Juicy Shop.
+In this lab we will be starting up a vulnerable web server called OWASP Juicy Shop.
 It is designed from the ground up to teach people about a number of web application attacks.

 While a full intro to web attacks is out of the scope of this class, it is great to show you how to use tools like BurpSuite & Nikto  to automatically look for some vulnerabilities, and to show you that automated tools do not always catch everything.